vikasmalik22/CarND-Vehicle-Detection/README.md

 ![Result](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/Parameter_Results.PNG)

 First, I explored the colorspace **YCrCb** since this is what we used in the lesson and was giving good results.
 The first 12 combinations are in green color because here I only used every other second car image as many of the car images were repeating in the dataset given.
 I kept all the HOG channels and tried different combinations of orientations, pixels per cell, cells per block and spatial size and histogram bins.
 Even though many of these combinations give high accuracy but when I tried on running video there were many false positives and results were not upto the mark.
-The best results were given for combination number 9 and 10 with orientation 9 and 12.
+The best results were given for c*ombination number 9 and 10 with orientation 9 and 12*.

 Then, I explored the results with other color spaces which are shown in blue color from cobination number 13 to 25 but this time using all the car images.
 That's why the car feature extraction is double than for those in green color.
-When not using the spatial binning and histogram bins (combination number 20-25) the highest accuracy came for colorspaces YCrCb and YUV.
-The accuracy for both the colorspaces were almost the same but training time for YCrCb is lesser.
+When not using the spatial binning and histogram bins (combination number 20-25) the highest accuracy came for colorspaces **YCrCb and YUV**.
+The accuracy for both the colorspaces were almost the same but training time for **YCrCb** is lesser.

-I then further wanted to check and see if the accuracy can be improved further by using spatial binnning and histogram bins (combination number 13-19) the highest accuracy and least amount of training time came for colorspace YCrCb as compared to the other colorspaces.
+I then further wanted to check and see if the accuracy can be improved further by using spatial binnning and histogram bins (combination number 13-19) the highest accuracy and least amount of training time came for colorspace **YCrCb** as compared to the other colorspace.

-And this way, I finally narrowed down to using the combination number 13.
+And this way, I finally narrowed down to using the **combination number 13**.
 I didn't use the combination number 14 even it has better accuracy because it gave me almost the same accuracy as 13 but has higher training time, prediction time and larger feature vector.

-These parameters are present in code cell 11 under section titled "Feature Extraction Parameters".
+These parameters are present in **code cell 11** under section titled *"Feature Extraction Parameters".*

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).